conjurinc/apidocs/src/utilities.remote_health.md

 |502|Remote Server is not healthy|

 + Parameters
-    + hostname: `conjur-master01.myorg.com` (string) - The hostname of a master, standby, or follower to check health on
+    + hostname: `localhost` (string) - The hostname of a master, standby, or follower to check health on

 + Response 200